Darkelf2024/PS2-Playable-Lists-for-AetherSX2-NetherSX2/README.md

 ## 🎯 Project Philosophy

 - **Defaults first**
-  Most playable PS2 games should work using safe, default emulator settings.
+  Most playable PS2 games should work using optimal, default emulator settings.

 - **Tweaks only when needed**
   Tweaks are documented only when they provide meaningful improvements.